 In order to donate accrued PTO, an employee must have a minimum balance of two-hundred and forty (240) hours after making the donation (or three-hundred and sixty (360) hours for sworn Fire personnel).
-Employees may not donate more than one-hundred and sixty (160) hours of leave in a given leave year.
+Employees may not donate more than one-hundred and sixty (160) hours of leave in a given leave year with the exception of firefighters on twenty-four (24) hour shifts who are allowed to donate a maximum of two hundred forty (240) hours annually

-In order to receive donated PTO, an employee must be in a formal leave status.
+In order to receive donated PTO, an employee must be in a formal approved leave status.
 The employee must be absent due to a non-occupational personal injury, illness, or caring for an injured or ill family member for which medical documentation may be required.
 This does not apply to employees who have refused light duty assignments.

-All accrued PTO and earned compensatory leave must have been exhausted before a request for donated leave can be made.
-Employees must be on continuous leave to be eligible to receive donated leave.
+All accrued PTO and earned compensatory leave must have been exhausted before donated leave can be used.
+An employee may apply for donations prior to exhausting their leave but must have less than eighty (80) hours accrued.
+Employees must be on approved continuous leave to be eligible to receive donated leave.
 An eligible recipient may receive up to six (6) months of leave donation in a three (3) year period.
 Pay received from donated leave will be treated as earned income, but not applicable as pension eligible earnings.